osboot/make-initrd/features/pipeline/README.md

 - `overlayfs` combines one or more pipe elements using overlayfs.
 - `waitdev` waits for the local device to appear.
 - `rootfs` uses the result of the previous element as a root.
+- `wait-resume` is waiting for the resume attempt to complete.
+This step is necessary to avoid race conditions between disk initialization for resume and pipeline.

 ## Boot parameters